 The disease was not only fatal and highly contagious, the victims were ultimately transformed into horrible mold-monsters.
 A quarantine of sort was in operation, those with advanced symptoms were forcefully sent into « The Pit ».

 One group, led by Nesu the Skinless, had sent its best warriors in the hope of finding a rare medicinal plant, to cure the disease.
-It had been many days, things did not bode well.
+It had been many days since thay had left, things did not bode well.

 The other group, led by Bufo the Mud Shaman, had benefited from having the last reserve of the cure and hoped to seize power even if it meant the death of more than half the tribe.